International Master Water and Wind Engineering

 • Wind and hydraulic machines

-6-month internship in industry or one of the participating laboratories.
+6-month internship in industry or in a laboratory.

-The "atmospheric engineering" specialization trains experts in renewable energy with a focus on boundary layer meteorology, the impact of climate change and turbulent flow physics.
-Students can customize their path by choosing options such as river hydraulics, oceanography, fluid-structure interaction, or external aerodynamics.
-This multidisciplinary training prepares students for the design of wind energy infrastructures, integrating issues of sustainability, technological innovation and environmental risk management.
+The "atmospheric engineering" specialization trains experts with a focus on renewable energy, the impact of climate change and turbulent flow physics.
+Students can customize their training by choosing options such as river hydraulics, oceanography, fluid-structure interaction, or external aerodynamics.
+This multidisciplinary training prepares students for wind engineering while, integrating issues of sustainability, technological innovation and environmental risk management.

 Semester of specialization, either in Lyon (Centrale Lyon / INSA) or in one of our partner institutions.
 The general themes of the specialization are as follows: